Algebraic tensor products and internal homs of noncommutative L^p-spaces

 Denote by~$\I$ the set of imaginary complex numbers $\{p\in\C\mid\Re p=0\}$ and by $\Re\colon\C\to\R$~and~$\Im\colon\C\to\I$ the projections of~$\C\cong\R\oplus\I$ onto $\R$~and~$\I$ respectively.
 In our notation $\Im p\in\I$, i.e., the imaginary part is actually imaginary, not real.
 Denote by~$\Rm$ the (multiplicative) Lie group of strictly positive real numbers and by~$\U$ the (multiplicative) Lie group of complex numbers with absolute value~1.
 The projections of $\Cm\cong\Rm\times\U$ onto $\Rm$~and~$\U$ are denoted by $z\mapsto|z|$ and $\arg$ respectively.
 Finally, denote by~$\Rp$ the (additive) Lie monoid of nonnegative real numbers and by~$\Cp$ the (additive) Lie monoid of complex numbers with a nonnegative real part.

 In (noncommutative) integration there are three parameters that denote the same quantity.
 The first parameter is used in the theory of smooth manifolds to parametrize density bundles.
 We denote it by~$a$.
 The second parameter is usually denoted by~$p$ and was introduced by F.~Riesz to parametrize $\L_p$-spaces.
 It is also used in the theory of quasi-Banach spaces.
-The third parameter is usually denoted by~$t$ and is used in Tomita-Takesaki theory to parametrize modular automorphism groups and Radon-Nikodym cocycle derivatives.
+The third parameter is usually denoted by~$t$ and is used in the Tomita--Takesaki theory to parametrize modular automorphism groups and Radon--Nikodym cocycle derivatives.
 We have $p=1/a$ and $t=-ia$.
 The choice of~$p$ is highly unnatural because $\L_p$-spaces do not form a $\C$-graded algebra in this notation.
 Similarly, $t$ is unsuitable because the involution on $\L_t$-spaces does not interact properly with the $\C$-grading and the notation itself forces us to make a noncanonical choice of a square root of~$-1$.
 The choice of~$a$ does not suffer from these problems, hence we use it consistently throughout this paper.
 This convention forces us to make adjustments to the traditional notations mentioned above.
-We denote by $\L_a$ what is usually denoted by $\L^{1/a}$.
-Thus, $\L_0$~and~$\L_{1/2}$ denote what is usually denoted by $\L^\infty$~and~$\L^2$.
+We denote by $\L_a$ what is usually denoted by $\rL^{1/a}$.
+Thus, $\L_0$~and~$\L_{1/2}$ denote what is usually denoted by $\rL^\infty$~and~$\rL^2$.
+As pointed to us by the anonymous referee, an additional advantage of using~$a$ specifically as a {\it superscript\/} is that $\Lpos_a=(\Lpos_1)^a$ (and also $(\Lpos_a)^b=\Lpos_{ab}$ for real $a\ge0$), where the superscript~$a$ on the right denotes powers of positive (due to superscript~$+$) elements of~$\L_1$, computed using functional calculus.
+In fact, any element of $\Lpos_a$ can be represented as $\mu^a$ for some unique $\mu\in\Lpos_1$.
 We refer to the elements of~$\L_a$ as {\it $a$-densities}, to stress their connection with smooth densities in differential geometry.
-Likewise, modular automorphism groups and Connes' Radon-Nikodym cocycle derivatives (the relevant definitions will be reviewed below) are parametrized by the elements of~$\I$, not~$\R$.
+Likewise, modular automorphism groups and Connes' Radon--Nikodym cocycle derivatives (the relevant definitions will be reviewed below) are parametrized by the elements of~$\I$, not~$\R$.
 To remind the reader of this reparametrization we consistently avoid using the letter~$p$ in this context, which results in a somewhat unconventional term $\L_a$-space.
+The same convention applies to quasinorms and quasi-Banach spaces, thus we talk about $a$-norms and $a$-Banach spaces for $a\ge1$.